esciencecenter-digital-skills/workshop-metadata/ds-rpackaging/title.md

-Reproducible Research with R Packages (weekly)
+Reproducible Research with R Packages